LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="truncate"></a>  CSimpleStringT::Truncate

-Tronque la chaîne de la nouvelle longueur.
+Tronque la chaîne à la nouvelle longueur.

 ### <a name="syntax"></a>Syntaxe